yoga1290/cheatsheets/Kubernetes.md

 # Services

++ Service is a microservice handling access polices and traffic; NodePort or LoadBalancer
 + Logically, via Labels & Selectors, groups Pods and a policy to access them
 + load balancing while selecting the Pods
 + By default, each Service also gets an IP address, which is **routable only inside the cluster**